-Only two British records, from the Isles of Scilly in October 2013.
-Both were of individual females, on the 3rd October on St. Marys, caught at light by Dr. Chris Lewis and on 6th October on St. Agnes, again at light, by Dave Grundy).
+Two British records, both from the Isles of Scilly in October 2013.
+Single females were found at light on the 3rd October on St. Marys by Dr. Chris Lewis and on 6th October on St. Agnes by Dave Grundy.
 Probably arrived as migrants during a period of strong migratory activity.

 Bradley & Fletcher no: